peet29/homework-test/README.md

    flutter pub get
    dart run build_runner watch -d
    ```
+2. create .env file from .env.example

-2. you can start debug by press F5 in vscode
+3. you can start debug by press F5 in vscode